jaketae/jaketae.github.io/_posts/2019-12-03-monte-carlo.md

 As expected, with more data points, we get a better estimation of pi.
-Although the randomness created by the `np.random` call in our function means that this estimation will fluctuate with each execution, the value is reliably close to the actual value of $\pi$, differing only by about 0.01 or less.
+Although the randomness created by the `np.random` call in our function means that this estimation will fluctuate with each execution, the value is reliably close to the actual value of $$\pi$$, differing only by about 0.01 or less.
 If we draw the plot for our experiment, it is clear that our data points accurately capture the proportionality between the area of the square and the circle.

 ```python